dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### UpdateExecutionTimeout
 This option can be set when creating a new `LeviathanUpdateProcessor` using the new optional `options` callback parameter on the `LeviathanUpdateProcessor` constructor.

-### StrictOperators
-This option can be set when creating a new `LeviathanQueryProcessor` using the new optional `options` constructor parameter.
-The default value is `false` to match previous dotNetRDF behaviour.